 Preserve the Pig, Preserve the Man

 So much of my chat with folklorist Barry Ancelet feels like unraveling strings of history coiled around nostalgia.
-He takes long pauses as he scrolls through pictures of a pig roast populated with grandchildren, godchildren, friends’ children, nieces and nephews.
+He takes long pauses as he scrolls through pictures of a pig roast populated with grandchildren, godchildren, friends’ children, nieces, and nephews.
 A cracked grin fills the silence.
 We’re talking about boucherie, the arcane Cajun art of communal butchering, a subject that Ancelet has both studied and lived.

 It strikes me that Ancelet is in-between worlds, at once giddily fascinated by the phenomenon and blissfully immersed in it—a subject of his own study.
 Somehow, Ancelet is both the observer and the observed.
 You see the academic self-consciousness dissipate when he catches sight of a photo of a child eating a plate of pork and fixin’s.
 Here, he is his earnest self, bucking the tittering of his intellect.
 And in these moments, he’s an open book.

 “Well, there’s not a whole lot of particular history to it,” Ancelet tells me.
 “Everybody did this.
 Everybody killed pigs.
 Pork was one of the main staples for country people, self-sufficient people.
-It was very popular among Europeans, the people that came here as our ancestors.”
+It was very popular among Europeans, the people who came here as our ancestors.”

 As we talk, he cycles through dozens of photos on a paper-thin aluminum laptop, his hide-tanned fingers flicking the mouse pad through a shellac of memories, the yellowed vintage of the photos scanned and preserved.
 Ancelet is speaking from experience here.
 His family held boucheries well into the early 1970s as a matter of utility, gathering nearby Cormiers and Menards each December to lend a hand and take home a share of the hog.
 Thanks to refrigeration, they didn’t have to commit to eating immediately all of the rendered foods, like generations of Acadian families had before them.

 So much of the history of good food developed as a prologue to the age of refrigeration.
 Before you could stash perishables in a block of ice and expect them to remain edible for months, country folk devised all kinds of ways to make sure their crops, both plant and animal, could be consumed efficiently and last through fallow months.
 Boucherie is just one such example, and not necessarily unique to Acadian foodways.
-Not to be confused with other popular porcine celebrations in Louisiana cuisine—such as the suckling pig roast known as cochon de lait—boucherie is not itself a feast but a cooperative form of food processing that has yielded an entire culinary tradition still seen in Acadiana’s boudin and cracklin shops, rural Cajun smoke-houses and esoteric delicacies like ponce (a.k.a. chaudin) or fraisseurs.
+Not to be confused with other popular porcine celebrations in Louisiana cuisine—such as the suckling pig roast known as cochon de laitboucherie is not itself a feast but a cooperative form of food processing that has yielded an entire culinary tradition still seen in Acadiana’s boudin and cracklin shops, rural Cajun smoke-houses, and esoteric delicacies like ponce (a.k.a. chaudin) or fraisseurs.
 That’s another chapter in itself.

 Typically, one of a handful of families would contribute a pig to slaughter, each group taking turns to put up a hog of suitable size that was neither too big nor too small.
 All of the participating families sent representatives on the weekly-appointed boucherie day, each taking a station for breaking the hog down into a variety of meat products — most preserved, but some consumed on site.
 To that end, boucherie was a rotating series of chores for a small trust of families, not unlike the Monday laundry days that traditionally served as a time to make red beans and rice.